userdashboard/dashboard/readme.md

     $ act -j test-redis-cache
     $ act -j test-node-cache

-If testing locally you can set an NPM and APT cache and have Chromium installed via APT so it caches, as an alternative to the puppeteer module downloading the 120mb file each time a test is run.
-These environment variables can be placed in a `.env` file for `act` to apply when running tests.
-This is known to work with [Sonatype Nexus Repository Manager 3](https://github.com/sonatype/docker-nexus3).
+You may need to install Chromium manually to ensure all its dependencies are met.
+This can be configured via environment variables placed in a `.env` file for `act` to use:

     PUPPETEER_SKIP_CHROMIUM_DOWNLOAD="true"
     CHROMIUM_EXECUTABLE="/usr/bin/chromium"

+You can also configure an NPM and APT cache.
+This is known to work with [Sonatype Nexus Repository Manager 3](https://github.com/sonatype/docker-nexus3).

     APT_PROXY="http://192.168.1.30:8081/repository/apt-proxy"
     NPM_PROXY="http://192.168.1.30:8081/repository/npm-proxy/"